 Typically, when you think of PTSD (or Post-Traumatic Stress Disorder), what comes to mind?

-And while engaging in war or the aftermath of a disaster are, most certainly, traumatizing actions, they are also just the tip of the trauma iceberg, so to speak.
-"Trauma actually affects far more people than just first responders and soldiers," says Dr. Meredith Landy, Clinical Psychologist (Supervised Practice) who is a CBT practitioner and a trauma researcher.
-"In fact, 76% of Canadians will experience some kind of traumatic event in their lifetime; of those, 1 in 10 will develop PTSD."
+While engaging in war and dealing with the aftermath of a disaster are most certainly traumatizing actions, they are also just the tip of the trauma iceberg, so to speak.
+“Trauma actually affects far more people than just first responders and soldiers,” says Dr. Meredith Landy, a Clinical Psychologist who is also a CBT practitioner and a trauma researcher.
+“In fact, 76% of Canadians will experience some kind of traumatic event in their lifetime; of those, one in 10 will develop PTSD.”

 If you’re surprised by these stats, you’re not alone.
 PTSD is a commonly-misunderstood condition – one that deserves to be discussed openly.
 With that in mind, here are some interesting facts about PTSD that you might not have known.

-Often when people are dealing with trauma, they don’t seek out professional help for a number of reasons: shame, guilt, hopelessness, horror, or even the stigma associated with mental illnesses such as PTSD can all be barriers to crucial support.
+Fact: PTSD often goes untreated Often when people are dealing with trauma, they don’t seek out professional help for a number of reasons: shame, guilt, hopelessness, horror or even the stigma associated with mental illnesses such as PTSD can all be barriers to crucial support.

-When many people experience significant trauma, it’s not surprising that often they’ll go out of their way to avoid reminders or triggers.
+Fact: Avoiding PTSD triggers isn’t a long-term solution When many people experience significant trauma, it’s not surprising that they’ll often go out of their way to avoid reminders or triggers.
 This may seem like a sensible thing to do, since avoidance can help to reduce stress in the short term.
 However, in the long term, this kind of avoidance will actually help to maintain PTSD.
-"It may also mean that people struggling with PTSD will go to great lengths to restructure their lives so as to always avoid triggers," says Landy.
-"This is something that can have a profoundly negative effect on quality of life."
+“It may also mean that people struggling with PTSD will go to great lengths to restructure their lives so as to always avoid triggers,” says Landy.
+“This is something that can have a profoundly negative effect on quality of life.”

-It’s important to let those suffering – or who may suffer in the future – know that BEACON offers treatment options for them that are accessible and affordable.
-When it comes down to finding the resilience to cope with PTSD, we can help break down barriers to care and ensure that all Canadians can find the support they need.
+It’s important to let those suffering – or who may suffer in the future – know that services like MindBeacon offer treatment options for them that are accessible and affordable.
+It is a treatable issue, so don’t suffer in silence and avoid it.
+You can get past the trauma.